 It also comes with the ability to customize all of your app icons at once with one image from your photo library, such that all your Home screen app icons as a grid create one single image.

-It’s a pretty neat tweak for anyone who’s into theming or customization, and if you want to learn more about AppCon, our full review goes more in-depth.
+If you want to learn more about AppCon, our full review goes more in-depth.

 CCLowPower is yet another free Control Center tweak aimed at iOS 10 devices, which enables a hidden Low Power Mode toggle button in Control Center.